 17. Exhibits.
 Exhibits A through K are incorporated into this Agreement by reference.
 In the event of any material discrepancy between the express provisions of this Agreement and the provisions of Exhibit G, the provisions of Exhibit G shall prevail.
-In the event of any material discrepancy between the express provisions of this Agreement and the provisions of this Agreement shall prevail.
+In the event of any material discrepancy between the express provisions of this Agreement and the provisions of other Exhibit, the provisions of this Agreement shall prevail.